netx-ulx/NDN.p4-16/README.md

 ## makeFIBrules2.py

 ### Hashestray
 Recall that we employ hashes to construct the **hashestray**, or **hashtray** for short.
 An entry in the FIB is a hashtray, which is a structure divided in _n_ blocks, where each block inholds the result of the hash calculation of the NDN name component at the homologue position.
-Meaning, a 4 block hashtray built from "a/b/c" becomes:
+A device that supports 4 components at most builds 4 block hashtrays.
+Such a device would build a hashtray from "a/b/c" as:

 | h("a") | h("b") | h("c") |  0  |

 ### The script
 When inserting a route onto the FIB, the hash calculations of its components must be performed and the hashtray must be built.
-This script, **makeFIBrules2.py** constructs the partition and attaches a mask based on:
+This script, **makeFIBrules2.py** constructs the hashtray and attaches a mask based on:

 * the number of components on the route and
 * the hash function output length.